API Audit Logging with AWS CloudTrail - Trail Design and Security Analysis

 Trail Design and CloudTrail Lake

 An organization trail applied to all regions is recommended.
 Events are stored in JSON format in an S3 bucket and encrypted with SSE-KMS.
-CloudTrail Lake retains events in an event data store for up to 7 years and allows searching and analysis with SQL queries.
+Organization trails are created from the AWS Organizations management account and consolidate events from all member accounts into a single S3 bucket.
+The bucket policy should allow writes only from the CloudTrail service principal, and object lock should be enabled to prevent tampering.
+CloudTrail Lake retains events in an event data store for up to 7 years (up to 2,555 days with extended retention) and allows searching and analysis with SQL queries.
+Unlike Athena, it requires no Glue table definitions or partition design upfront - indexes are automatically generated at ingestion time, resulting in fast query responses.
 You can instantly run queries such as "events where an IAM user was created in the past 30 days" or "API calls from a specific IP address."
-Insights uses ML to learn the baseline of API calls and detects anomalous patterns, such as a 10x spike in API call volume.

 Data Events and Insights